-Now, take photos of one wild animal and their habitat.
+Now, using a camera take photographs of one wild animal and their habitat.
 Capture all the different features of their habitat.
 Think about what the animal needs in their habitat to keep them happy and healthy.
 What do they eat?
 Where do they sleep?